Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Ghost-Scale Symmetry Transformations

 In the coupled (but equivalent) Lagrangian densities~\eqref{1} and \eqref{10}, the FP-ghost parts are exactly the {\it same}.
 On the other hand, the non-ghost (i.e physical) parts of the above Lagrangian densities are {\it different} due to (i) the use of different kinds of symbols for the Nakanishi-Lautrup auxiliary fields, and (ii) different signs for the (pseudo-)scalar fields $(\widetilde \phi)\phi$.
 However, the non-ghost parts of the Lagrangian densities are {\it equivalent} on the submanifold of the quantum fields where the CF-type restrictions~\eqref{22} are satisfied.
 It is interesting to point out that under the following ghost-scale symmetry transformations

 the Lagrangian densities~\eqref{1} and \eqref{10} remain invariant.
-In the above transformations, the transformation parameter $\Omega$ is a global (i.e. spacetime independent) scale parameter and the numeral(s) in the exponent(s) denote the ghost number(s) of the field(s).
+In the above transformations, the transformation parameter $\Omega$ is a global (i.e. spacetime independent) scale parameter and the numerals in the exponents denote the ghost numbers of the fields.
 It is now crystal clear that (i) the physical (i.e. non-ghost) generic field $\Psi$ has the ghost number equal to zero, and (ii) the fermionic (i.e. $\rho\, \lambda + \lambda\, \rho = 0 $) auxiliary fields $(\rho)\lambda$ carry the ghost numbers $(-1)+1$, respectively, because of the relationships: $\rho = - 2\, (\partial \cdot \bar C) $ and $\lambda = + 2\,(\partial \cdot C)$ which emerge out as the EL-EoMs from the Lagrangian densities~\eqref{1} and/or \eqref{10}.
 For the sake of brevity, we set the global scale parameter $\Omega = 1$.
 This leads to the derivation of the infinitesimal version ($s_g$) of the ghost-scale transformations~\eqref{47} as

-which leave the {\it coupled} Lagrangian densities~\eqref{1} and \eqref{10} perfectly invariant (i.e. $s_g {\cal L}_{(B, {\cal B})} = 0, \, s_g {\cal L}_{(\bar B, \bar{\cal B})} = 0$) and, hence, the corresponding action integrals, too.
+which leave the {\it coupled} Lagrangian densities~\eqref{1} and \eqref{10} perfectly invariant (i.e. $s_g {\cal L}_{(B, {\cal B})} = 0, \; s_g {\cal L}_{(\bar B, \bar{\cal B})} = 0$) and, hence, the corresponding action integrals, too.

 We note that the operator form of the infinitesimal version ($s_g$) of the ghost-scale symmetry transformations (with $\Omega = 1$) [cf. Eq.~\eqref{48}] respects the following operator algebra with the {\it rest} of the symmetry operators $ s_r$ (with $ r = b,\, ab,\, d,\,ad,\, \omega, \, g $), namely;